awangdev/leet-code/TagReviewPage.md

 - 若给出一个固定的array构成 SegmentTree，那估计很简单：按照index从0~array.lengh，leaf上就是[0,0] with value = x.
 - 若题目让构造一个空心SegmentTree, `based on value 0 ~ n-1 (n <= 10000)`, 然后把一个Array的value modify 进去。
 - 这样八成是另外一种咯。

+---

+**11. [Reverse Pairs.java](https://github.com/awangdev/LintCode/blob/master/Java/Reverse%20Pairs.java)**      Level: Medium      Tags: [Binary Indexed Tree, Binary Search Tree, Divide and Conquer, Merge Sort, Segment Tree]

+给一串数字, count total reverse pair `nums[i] > 2*nums[j]`, i < j

+This problem can be solved with Merge sort concept, BST, Segment Tree and Binary Indexed Tree.
+Good for learning/review.

+#### Merge Sort
+- Using merge sort concept, not exaclty merge sort implementation.
+- One very simply concept: if we want to know how many elements between [i, j] are meeting requirements of `nums[i] > 2*nums[j]`, it would be really helpful, if the entire range is sorted:
+- then we just need to keep one i index, and keep j++ for all elements meeting requirement `j<=e && nums[i]/2.0 > nums[j]`
+- Then it comes to the sorting part: we cannot just directly sort entire array, because the restriction is `all elements on right side of curr element`.
+BUT, it is okay to sort `right side range` and compare with left side elements : )
+- 灵感: use merge sort concept, divide and conquer:
+- divide the elements from mid, compare each subarray
+- sort once sub-array is completed (so that it can be used recursively at parent level)
+- use classic while loop `while(j<=e && nums[i]/2.0 > nums[j])` to count pairs

+#### Segment tree
+- TODO
+- split the array into index-based segment tree, where each element is at leaf
+- store min of range: use max to determine if certain range is needed for further query
+- query for each element right side range (i + 1, end), where it recursively query&aggregate sub-range if meeting requirement `nums[i] > 2*nums[j]`
+- only when target > subRange.min * 2: there are possible candidates, query further
+- worst case O(n^2) when all tailing elements are meeting requirement.

+#### BST
+- TODO
+- Build the BST based on node value.
+It will be not applicable if we search after entire tree is built (our goal is right range), so we need to build right elements, and search/count right after the elements is added
+- Worst case is still O(n^2), if all added nodes are meeting requirement
+- search(tree, curr / 2.0)

+#### O(n^2)
+- check each one of them